Spraying equipment | Everything you need to knowJoyce Groenewegen

-There are two types of spraying techniques: low volume spraying techniques and high volume spraying techniques.
+There are two types of spraying you can use in the greenhouse or on the farm: low volume spraying techniques and high volume spraying techniques.
 It is important to know that not every spraying technique is suitable for every crop.
 Moreover, not every crop protection agents is suitable for every spraying technique.
 So, it is important to know the differences between low and high volume spraying techniques.

 - Low volume spraying technique: When using a low volume spraying technique, a little amount of spray liquid is used.
 This spraying technique is mostly used in the cultivation of pot plants and sometimes in vegetable cultivation.
 Examples of low volume techniques are: